Sumi Jo: Legacy

 Aria of Zerbinetta in Ariadne auf Naxos, written by Richard Strauss in 1912, is a difficult piece over 20 minutes in length with numerous high notes.
 Therefore, Strauss modified part of the sheet music because he thought it was impossible to sing.
 In 1994, however, Jo became the world's first artist to record the unedited original version of the song.
 She recorded the song with a Japanese-American conductor, Kent Nagano, in Lyon, France.
 Jo said it was the hardest record to sing ever.
 In 1993, she became the first Asian soprano to win La Siola d'Oro.
 In addition, Jo won six international competitions for the first time as an Asian soprano, and was recorded as the first Asian prima donna who starred in the world's opera theaters.

 "Her voice is the best gift God has given," said Herbert von Karajan, who is considered as one of the greatest conductors of the 20th century, and praised her as "a voice from above".
 Karajan also admired, "I am surprised that you have learned in Korea, are there such excellent teachers in Korea?
 Korea is a great nation".
 The New York Metropolitan Theater Opera News praised "her song has already risen above the criticism".
 Le Monde of France praised her vocals by saying that "Even fairies listen to her songs".

 Recordings

-Jo has over 50 recordings to her credit, including ten solo albums for Erato Records, the French division of Warner Classics.
-These recordings include complete operas, oratorio, operetta, orchestral works and Broadway standards.
-Notable recordings include the voice of the falcon in Sir Georg Solti's Grammy Award winning recording of Strauss's Die Frau ohne Schatten for the Decca label and the role of Oscar the page in Herbert von Karajan's recording of Verdi's Un ballo in maschera for Deutsche Grammophon.